shoaibazadc/SOC-Report-Templates/readme.md

 # SOC Report Templates

-A collection of structured report templates for SOC L1 analyst workflows and TryHackMe investigation writeups, covering the most common alert categories encountered during triage.
+Structured escalation templates for SOC L1 triage and TryHackMe investigation writeups, covering the most common alert categories.
 Built for consistent, repeatable documentation.

-Templates are tool-agnostic and intended to work alongside any SIEM, EDR, or ticketing platform.
+Templates are tool-agnostic and work alongside any SIEM, EDR, or ticketing platform.

 ---